 Squalicum Creek Park once included a gravel pit, an airport, and a concrete plant.
-A century of development throughout the Squalicum creek watershed resulted in poor water quality and loss of fish and wildlife habitat.
-For many years, Willow Spring flowed in a pipe underground.
+A century of development throughout the Squalicum Creek watershed resulted in poor water quality and loss of fish and wildlife habitat.

-Planting partners included the Bellingham Parks Volunteer Program, Nooksack Salmon Enhancement Association, Transition Whatcom, REI, and City-sponsored Washington Conservation Corps crews.
+Partners that helped with planting during construction include the Bellingham Parks Volunteer Program, Nooksack Salmon Enhancement Association, Transition Whatcom, REI, and City-sponsored Washington Conservation Corps (WCC) crews.

 Willow Spring site before 2010 construction (left image) and after construction of the off-channel habitat (right image).

 2019 photo of Willow Spring site from Squalicum Creek Park.

 2018 Final Phase

 During the construction of the Willow Spring channel in 2010, the City was unable to connect the channel with Squalicum Creek due to BNSF Railway landowner constraints.
 In 2015, the City permitted the remaining project actions to improve fish access and habitat conditions but was again unable to construct the project due to continued BNSF Railway landowner constraints.
 The City secured BNSF approval in September 2018, thus allowing construction of the final connection.